Background pattern

 What is Etoricoxib Stada?

-• Etoricoxib Stada contains the active ingredient etoricoxib.
+• Etoricoxib Stada contains the active substance etoricoxib.
 Etoricoxib belongs to a group of medicines called selective COX-2 inhibitors.
 These belong to a family of medicines called non-steroidal anti-inflammatory drugs (NSAIDs).

 What is Etoricoxib Stada used for?

-• Etoricoxib Stada helps to reduce pain and swelling (inflammation) in the joints and muscles of people aged 16 years and over with osteoarthritis, rheumatoid arthritis, ankylosing spondylitis, and gout.
+• Etoricoxib Stada helps to reduce pain and swelling (inflammation) in the joints and muscles in people 16 years of age and older with osteoarthritis, rheumatoid arthritis, ankylosing spondylitis, and gout.

-• Etoricoxib Stada is also used for the short-term treatment of moderate pain after dental surgery in people aged 16 years and over.
+• Etoricoxib Stada is also used for short-term treatment of moderate pain following dental surgery in people 16 years of age and older.

 What is osteoarthritis?

-Osteoarthritis is a joint disease.
-It causes the gradual breakdown of the cartilage that cushions the ends of the bones.
+Osteoarthritis is a disease of the joints.
+It leads to the breakdown of cartilage, the tissue that cushions the ends of bones.
 This causes swelling (inflammation), pain, sensitivity, stiffness, and disability.

 What is rheumatoid arthritis?